3oheicrw/dwindows-win32-pascal/README.md

 Windows only Pascal binding for dwindows library

-This links directly with DLL.
+This needs importlib.
+See build.txt